Scroll to content

 How do we teach it?
 (Our implementation)

-At Oak Green we follow the science programme of study from the National Curriculum.
-The programmes of study describe a sequence of knowledge and concepts to develop a deep understanding of science.
-We want them to acquire and then secure knowledge and transferable skills that are progressively embedded from the very beginning of their learning journey to transitioning to life beyond Oak Green.
+At Oak Green we follow the science programme of study from the National Curriculum, using PLAN guidance.
+The programme of study describes a sequence of knowledge and concepts to develop a deep understanding of science.
+Pupils have weekly lessons in science throughout Key Stage 1 and 2 and in Early Years, science is taught through ‘Understanding of the World’ in their continuous provision.
+We want our pupils to acquire and then secure knowledge and transferable skills that are progressively embedded from the very beginning of their learning journey to transitioning to life beyond Oak Green.
 To ensure we develop the children’s knowledge and understanding we make the teaching of science as practical and hands on as possible to ensure a sense of enjoyment.
-Sometimes we do this through whole-class and small group teaching, while at other times we engage the children in an enquiry-based research activity.
-We encourage the children to ask, as well as answer, scientific questions through collecting, analysing and presenting data.
+Sometimes we do this through whole-class and small group teaching, while at other times we engage the pupils in an enquiry-based activity.
+We encourage our pupils to ask, as well as answer, scientific questions through collecting, analysing and presenting data and the use of concept cartoons and Explorify resources.
+As well as the necessary knowledge and concepts it is important that children understand the methods and processes of science.
+‘Working scientifically’ focuses on the key features of scientific enquiry this includes:

 • observing over time